 A significant number of California residents rely on welfare aid to take care of themselves and their families.
 Given this large number, there have been cases of people obtaining or trying to obtain these benefits illegally for fear of being left out either for themselves or other people.
-If found fraudulently obtaining welfare benefits, you can face welfare fraud charges.
-A conviction for these charges can have severe non-criminal and criminal consequences.
-Apart from being prohibited from acquiring these benefits in the future, you could also land in jail or prison.
+If you are found fraudulently obtaining welfare benefits, you can face welfare fraud charges.
+A conviction for these charges can have severe non-criminal as well as criminal consequences.
+Apart from being prohibited from acquiring these benefits in the future, you could also end up in jail or prison.

 If facing these charges, it's critical to defend yourself.
-It's not uncommon for false accusations to be made, and you could be a victim.
-Even if they aren't false allegations, defending yourself could result in the best possible outcome as the prosecution may fail to prove all the facts of the case.
+It's not uncommon for false accusations to be made and be a victim.
+Even if there aren't false allegations, defending yourself could result in the best possible outcome as the prosecution may fail to prove all the facts of the case.

 Hiring a lawyer to handle your case is the best way of achieving a positive outcome for your case.
 At Darwish Law, we strive to defend the rights of people facing welfare fraud charges in Santa Ana, CA. We'll do everything we can to defeat the charges against you.
 So call us now, and let's start building a solid defense right away.

 The Legal Meaning of California Welfare Fraud

 California Welfare & Institutions Code (WIC) Section 10980 describes the crime of welfare fraud.
 This crime occurs when a person makes a false statement or fails to report critical information when applying for any public program to obtain benefits for which they're not otherwise eligible.
 Most types of benefits-related fraud are illegalized under Welfare & Institutions Code (WIC) 10980.
 You fall under this statute when you:

 - Apply for aid under multiple names or submit several applications to acquire multiple benefits.

 - Fail to give relevant information or intentionally misstate information to increase, retain, or obtain welfare benefits you don't deserve.